Reichenberger Automobil Fabrik: History

 In 1910, German constructor Paul Henze entered the company.
 With increasing demands on business activities, the company was transformed to limited liability company in 1911.
 At the instigation of its designer J. Laviolette, the RAF company concluded a contract with the Daimler Co.
 Ltd. in Coventry in 1912 for the licensed production of valveless Knight slide valves.
 According to Daimler terms, only one company could own a license in each country.
 Having this exclusivity RAF then designed four new automobile types with Knight engines producing them in hundreds.
 Knight engines were also supplied to the Puch company in Graz, but the cooperation with this company did not prove to be effective.

 In the period before World War I, Reichenberg Automobile Factory was one of the largest automobile manufacturers in the Czech lands and enriched the market with a number of types of passenger and commercial vehicles.
 Despite its very good reputation, the factory merged in 1912 or 1913 due to financial problems with the Laurin & Klement company, which also took over the license for Knight engines.
 Theodor Liebieg then became a member of the board of directors of the Laurin & Klement company, but he did not prevent the cessation of automobile production in Liberec in 1916.

 During the years 1907–1913, more than 10 types of cars were produced.
-All of them were distinguished by high-quality workmanship, interesting designs and elegant bodies.
-Of the RAF cars produced (the total number is estimated at two to three thousand units), only a minimum of them have survived, it is estimated that around 10 cars, two of which in the Czech Republic and the rest abroad.
+Of the RAF cars produced (the total number is estimated at two to three thousand units), only a minimum of them have survived.
+It is estimated that around 10 cars in total survived, two of which are in the Czech Republic, and the rest of which are abroad.